Radiotelevisione svizzera

-Radiotelevisione svizzera, officially Radiotelevisione svizzera di lingua italiana (/it/; "Swiss Radiotelevision of the Italian Language"), shortened to RSI (formerly RTSI until 2009), is a subsidiary of the Swiss Broadcasting Corporation (SRG SSR), operating in Italian-speaking Switzerland.
-Besides Italian, it also handles the production and broadcasting of programs in Lombard.
-Its administrative headquarters are located in Via Canevascini in Lugano.
+Radiotelevisione svizzera, officially Radiotelevisione svizzera di lingua italiana (/it/; "Italian-Language Swiss Radio and Television"), shortened to RSI (formerly RTSI until 2009), is a subsidiary of the Swiss Broadcasting Corporation (SRG SSR), operating in Italian-speaking Switzerland.
+Besides Italian, the official language of Ticino, RSI also handles the production and broadcasting of programs in the Ticinese dialect of Lombard, the vernacular language of the region.
+Its administrative headquarters are located in Via Canevascini in Lugano, Ticino.

 History

 Radio svizzera di lingua italiana was established in 1925 as Radio Monte Ceneri, originally named after the mountain where the transmitter was placed.
-After several years of experimental broadcast, in 1933 the Società svizzera di Radiodiffusione (Swiss Radio Broadcasting Corporation) began regular transmissions in Ticino and Grigioni.
+After several years of experimental broadcast, in 1933 the Società svizzera di Radiodiffusione (Swiss Radio Broadcasting Corporation) began regular transmissions in Ticino and Grisons.
 The intentions of its founders were to promote cohesion in the confederation while promoting the value of the Swiss Italian culture.
-In the 1930s and 1940s, when most of Switzerland's neighboring states were under fascism (Italian Fascism and National Socialism), Radio Monte Ceneri was the only Italian language radio free of censorship, becoming the only reliable voice for the Italian population and a prominent outlet for Italian intellectuals: during these years it hosted people like Benedetto Croce and Delio Tessa.
+In the 1930s and 1940s, when most of Switzerland's neighboring states were under fascism (Italian Fascism and National Socialism), Radio Monte Ceneri was the only Italian-language radio free of censorship, becoming the only reliable voice for the Italian population and a prominent outlet for Italian intellectuals; during these years it hosted people like Benedetto Croce and Delio Tessa.

 The first TV broadcasts date back to 1958, at first produced in studios in Zürich and transmitted with Italian subtitles.
 In 1961, with the foundation of Televisione svizzera di lingua italiana (TSI), the studios were relocated in Paradiso, near Lugano.
 This was eight years after the experimental debut of television in Zürich and Geneva.
 The channel began broadcasting in colour in 1968.

 During the 1970s, when Italian television was still under the RAI monopoly, Swiss television in Italian was the only alternative to the public network for Italians living in Lombardy and Piedmont: the signal reached the city of Milan.
 Some important personalities of Italian television, such as Corrado, Mina, Enzo Tortora and the founder of the first commercial television in Italy, Telebiella, Peppo Sacchi worked with TSI.

 RSI launched two new thematic radio stations, a cultural one, Rete Due, in 1985 and another more youth-oriented, Rete Tre, in 1989.

 In 1997 a second channel was created, called TSI 2.
 The first TSI channel thus was renamed TSI 1.

 In December 2005, RSI began digital broadcasts using the DAB system on the Saint Gottard autoroute.
 On 26 July 2006 at 12:45, SRG SSR idée suisse interrupted analog broadcasting in Ticino making it the first all-digital canton of Switzerland.
 This affected the Italians in northern Italy, as they were deprived of all the TSI channels, with the sole exception of those near the border.

 Starting from 1 January 2025, all RSI's radio stations stopped transmitting in FM.